Using HashOnClick

 explorer-windows-sk

-The example below shows how Windows Explorer has been used to browse to the 'Local Disk (F:)' (which is actually an external USB Hard Drive).
-On the right panel a document called 'My PDF 1' has been right clicked with the mouse button, and the menu item 'Calculate Hash Value' has been selected from the pop-up menu.
-A sub-menu also appears showing the three types of Hash Values that can be calculated.
-The example below shows the MD5 Hash Value as being selected:
+The example below shows how Windows File Explorer has been used to browse the Documents folder.
+On the right panel a text file called Example has been right clicked with the mouse button, and the menu item Calculate Hash Value has been selected from the pop-up menu.
+A sub-menu also appears showing the types of Hash Values that can be calculated.
+In this example we select MD5:

 hash-value